Thames Basin Heaths Special Protection Area

 We support the conservation of natural habitats, the protection of endangered species and the aim of increasing the amount of land available for outdoor public recreation.

 However, we have a statutory obligation to decide planning applications on their merits, taking into account national and local planning policy and meeting housing demand.

 We have worked closely with other local authorities affected by the SPA, and with Natural England and other interested parties.
 Together, we have prepared the Thames Basin Heaths Special Protection Area Delivery Framework [429kb].
 This framework seeks a consistent approach across the affected authorities.

 Suitable Alternative Natural Green Space (SANGS)

-Due to the nature of the borough it has been difficult to identify suitable sites for SANG that meet Natural England's criteria.
+Because of the nature of the borough, it has been difficult to identify suitable sites for SANG that meet Natural England's criteria.
 The three sites we have identified are:

 - Southwood Woodland: Financial contributions from developers have already funded improvements to increase opportunities and capacity for public recreational use for some 1200 homes.
 This is in addition to the capacity for 464 homes provided by the second phase of the avoidance and mitigation strategy

 - Hawley Meadows: We share capacity at Hawley Meadows with Hart and Surrey Heath Councils.
 The catchment area for Hawley Meadows and the relevant contribution required towards improvement work is set out within the Thames Basin Heaths Special Protection Area Delivery Framework June 2011 [429kb] .

 - Rowhill Nature Reserve: Financial contributions will allow improvements to bring the land up to SANG standard and to maintain this in future.